Why Seattle Kraken’s Berkly Catton likely won’t play in World Juniors

 A return trip to the 2026 World Junior Ice Hockey Championships later this month might help him rediscover his scoring touch, maybe feel comfortable while playing against guys his own age again.
 Kraken center Shane Wright had a grand time captaining Team Canada to gold in 2023 and even though he was returned to his junior club afterward, the experience helped reset a tough season.

 Of course, the opposite could also happen.
-Catton, or Canada, or both, could have a bad tournament and then he’s missed time with the Kraken with little to show for it.
+Catton, or Canada, or both, could have a bad tournament and then he has missed time with the Kraken with little to show for it.

 Catton attended the World Junior Summer Showcase and is among a group of eligible NHL players who could be loaned by their respective clubs.
 Hockey Canada wants Catton, 19, but as of now, the feeling within the organization is that Catton likely will stay with the Kraken.

-The Calgary Flames plan to loan 19-year-old defenseman Zayne Parekh to Team Canada for the World Junior Championship next month, Sportsnet reported, as long as the upper-body injury he’s dealing with resolves.
-The Flames are second-to-last in the league in points with a 9-14-4 record, so that’s a different situation.
+The Calgary Flames plan to loan 19-year-old defenseman Zayne Parekh to Team Canada for the World Junior Championship next month, Sportsnet reported, as long as the upper-body injury he is dealing with resolves.
+The Flames are second-to-last in the league in points with a 9-14-4 record, so that is a different situation.

-The Flames are looking to the future, but the Kraken have to consider the present and what’s good for them.
+The Flames are looking to the future, but the Kraken have to consider the present and what is good for them.
 They sit 11-7-6, in the first wild-card spot as of Monday morning, and Catton is part of their oft-praised team chemistry.

-They’ve also had bad injury luck lately, with two of their top scorers — Jared McCann and Jaden Schwartz — missing significant time.
-Sending away someone who’s spent most of the season with the team and running into more injury troubles could hamper the team’s playoff hopes.
+They have also had bad injury luck lately, with two of their top scorers – Jared McCann and Jaden Schwartz – missing significant time.
+Sending away someone who has spent most of the season with the team and running into more injury troubles could hamper the team’s playoff hopes.

 Team USA released its 28-player preliminary roster, which includes Kraken prospect Blake Fiddler, a defenseman drafted in June, on Monday.
 The Americans are going for a threepeat at the championship they’re hosting Dec.
 26-Jan.
 5 in Minneapolis and Saint Paul, Minn.

 Would he want to return and hopefully lead Canada back to medal contention?
 “Yeah,” of course.
-He said he’s not in the loop on that decision.
+He said he is not in the loop on that decision.

 “Whatever they tell me to do, I’ll be happy to do,” Catton said.